 But how do you track your goals and make sure there is tangible evidence that goals are being worked on?

 Once a goal is clearly identified, staff can come up with tasks that will lead to the completion of that goal.
 Tasks can be created right in Team Agendas.
 They will be connected to your agenda, as well as the goal you’ve set.
 You can assign a task with its name, a description of the task, and a target date of completion to a specific staff member.

 7. Track Tasks and Follow Up

 Everyone likes to see progress.
-As an administrator, of course you want to see that, but you also want your staff to see that progress as well.
+As an administrator, of course, you want to see that, but you also want your staff to see that progress as well.
 Teachers work extremely hard.
-Within Enriching Teachers, you and your staff can easily track tasks and see the payoff of all their hard work.
+Within Team Agendas, you and your staff can easily track tasks and see the payoff of all their hard work.
 As tasks are completed, check them off and watch your goal completion progress get closer and closer to 100%.